riberaborrell/rl-random-times/README.md

-# rl-for-gym
+# rl-random-times
-This Python repository contains the implementation of reinforcement learning algorithms for the gymansium classic conrol and MuJoCo environments.
+This Python repository contains the implementation of reinforcement learning algorithms with random time horizons.

 ## Contains
 - Policy gradient (PG) with (random time horizon) trajectories expectations and q-value estimated by the returns (REINFORCE algorithm for stochastic policies).